jpex-js/jpex/README.md

 ##### nodeModules
 `boolean`

-When trying to resolve a tdependency, should it attempt to import the dependency from node modules?
+When trying to resolve a dependency, should it attempt to import the it from node modules?

 ##### globals
 `boolean`